Mjliao/wedding-website/content/section/dress.md

 **Men:**
 Slacks (no jeans please), button-front shirts (Hawaiian, linen, or resort style), closed-toe shoes.
 No jacket necessary.
 **Ladies:**
 Dresses or jumpsuits.
-Recommend block or wedge heels since ceremony is on grass.
+Recommend flats since ceremony is on sand.